classicrob/simply-jekyll/_notes/Onboarding Plan as Presented to GuidedTrack on 10-20-20.md

 **Initial onboarding questionnaire with side-by-side preview**
 --------------------------------------------------------------

-Apps like Notion and Trello begin with a series of questions that allow the company to get to know the users a little bit better.
-With GuidedTrack, we can make this series of questions using our own program.
+[[Horizontal product]]s like Notion and Trello begin with a series of questions that allow the company to get to know the users a little bit better.
+We can make this series of questions using GuidedTrack!

 In order to bring the user to the “aha moment” that they are capable of reading and producing GT code more quickly, we’ll give them an onboarding questionnaire with the new **side-by-side preview/debugger** running.
 The fact that it highlights the active code will make it easier to understand and show off GT’s functionality, increasing self-efficacy and excitement.

 The open question I have at this point is which of the following options would be better:

--   Show the side-by-side preview as the new user is initially filling out the questionnaire
+1. Show the side-by-side preview as the new user is initially filling out the questionnaire.
--   New user fill out the questionnaire like normal.
+2. New user fill out the questionnaire like normal.
 Upon completion, they are launched into the code/preview of the onboarding program they just filled out.
+3. New user fill out the questionnaire like normal.
+Upon completion, they are launched into the code/preview of a program that explains how GuidedTrack programs work both through text/multimedia and through the visualization of what code generates the preview that you see.
+It's meta.

 We could run a test with both versions on this.
 I’m curious to see which group would continue to log on the most after completion, or if either group has a higher likelihood of the user creating their own program.

+**Update:** We're going with option number 3.
+Just showing the onboarding questionnaire on its own will get people used to what the output of a program is before we ask them to look at the code.
+We'll still make the program's code visible for people who want to look at it though.

 **User Exploration**
 --------------------